 Hobby Airport

 Once through security at Hobby there's a broad walkway to the gates.
 On either side there's a travelator, one taking departing travelers to the gates, one bringing arriving passengers to baggage claim.
 The walkway is relatively short but the journey is brightened somewhat by three decorative glass panels on each side.
-To while away the minutes before my flight, I stopped to take some photos of travelers gliding by these colorful panels on their way to or from a flight.
+To while away the minutes before my flight, I stopped to take some photos of travelers gliding by these panels on their way to or from a flight.
 Using my Canon G-10, I exposed for the decorative panels so the travelers are rendered in near silhouette.

 If you've seen the Southwest Airlines commercial where a group of staff are commenting that Southwest Fares are only on one website – southwest.com – and not on Expedia, Travelocity nor Orbitz, that commercial was shot on this walkway and you can see some of the panels in some of the scenes.